 Yet, residents of the two communities and some other rural areas in South Dakota have access to state-of-the-art, high-speed, broadband technology.

 Kimball-based Midstate Communications, which provides internet, telephone, TV, and other communications services to 11 exchanges, provides fiber connectivity to every home and business it serves.
 Having the fiber in place allows Midstate to offer a gigabit of service to each of its customers.

 NTCA - The Rural Broadband Association certified Midstate’s network, proving it’s a Gig-Capable Provider.
-And the company is proud to offer such a high-level of service to all of its customers, said Chad Mutziger, marketing manager for Midstate.
+And the company is proud to offer such a high level of service to all of its customers, said Chad Mutziger, marketing manager for Midstate.

-“We’ve always been very forward-looking and tried to provide our customers the most state-of-the-art service.
+“We’ve always been very forward-looking and tried to provide our customers with the most state-of-the-art service.
 This certification speaks to that,” Mutziger said.
 “We take the world right to their doorstep.
 What they do with it is up to them.”